A-Z Popular Blog Projects Search »

 Definition (1)

-A tangible item or intangible output that is delivered to the customer as part of a project.
+A tangible item or intangible output that is delivered to a stakeholder as part of a project.

 Definition (2)